polonenmatti/ros-fanuc-roboguide/04_ros_fanuc.md

 In this section we install required fanuc driver packages on ROS stack and test Rviz with Movit.
-[Following this](https://github.com/ros-industrial/fanuc)
+[Source: Following this](https://github.com/ros-industrial/fanuc)

 Open terminal.
 `sudo apt install ros-noetic-fanuc-m10ia-support`